 The Company has estimated a fair value of \$3.84 per share for the 1.7 million shares of Alphaeon Class A common stock received in connection with the transactions and recognized this investment as a cost-method investment of \$6.6 million included in other long-term asset.
 The Alphaeon Class A common stock is subject to other-than-temporary impairment assessments in future periods.
-There is no other-than-temporary impairment charge incurred as of March 31, 2017.
+There is no other-than-temporary impairment charge incurred as of June 30, 2017.

-In December 2016, LENSAR, re-acquired the assets from LENSAR/Alphaeon and the Company entered into an amended and restated credit agreement with LENSAR whereby LENSAR assumed all obligations outstanding under the credit agreement with LENSAR/Alphaeon.
+In December 2016, LENSAR, re-acquired the assets from LENSAR/Alphaeon and the Company entered into a second amended and restated credit agreement with LENSAR whereby LENSAR assumed all obligations under the amended and restated credit agreement with LENSAR/Alphaeon.
 Also in December, LENSAR filed for a voluntary petition under Chapter 11 of the U.S. Bankruptcy Code ("Chapter 11 case") with the support of the Company.
-In January 2017, the Company agreed to provide debtor-in-possession financing of up to \$2.8 million in new advances to LENSAR so that it can continue to operate its business during the remainder of the Chapter 11 case.
-LENSAR has filed a Chapter 11 plan of reorganization with the Company's support under which LENSAR will issue 100% of its equity securities to the Company in exchange for the cancellation of the Company's claims as a secured creditor in the Chapter 11 case, other than with respect to the debtor-in-possession financing, and will become an operating subsidiary of the Company.
+In January 2017, the Company agreed to provide debtor-in-possession financing of up to \$2.8 million in new advances to LENSAR so that it could continue to operate its business during the the Chapter 11 case.
+LENSAR filed a Chapter 11 plan of reorganization with the Company's support under which LENSAR would issue 100% of its equity securities to the Company in exchange for the cancellation of the Company's claims as a secured creditor in the Chapter 11 case, other than with respect to the debtor-in-possession financing, and would thereby become an operating subsidiary of the Company.
+On April 26, 2017, the bankruptcy court approved the plan of reorganization.